 - A Saint: Newman studied the lives of the saints and recommended them as exemplars of Christian behavior.
 Newman’s work and life invite discussion on the relationship between sanctity and saintliness.

-Confirmed Speakers: Frederick Aquino, Claus Arnold, Judith Champ, Mark Chapman, Christopher Cimorelli, Eamon Duffy, Elizabeth Huddleston, Serenhedd James, Ian Ker, Ryan Marr, Terrence Merrigan, Jeremy Morris, Peter Nockles, Danielle Nussberger, Simon Skinner, and Geertjan Zuidwegt.
+Confirmed Speakers: Frederick Aquino, Claus Arnold, Colin Barr, Mark Chapman, Christopher Cimorelli, Eamon Duffy, Jane Garnett, Elizabeth Huddleston, Serenhedd James, Benjamin King, Ryan Marr, Terrence Merrigan, Jeremy Morris, Peter Nockles, Danielle Nussberger, Simon Skinner, and Geertjan Zuijdwegt.

 Call for Papers